Kometa-Team/Kometa/docs/defaults/both/resolution.md

 # Resolution Collections

-The `resolution` Default Metadata File is used to dynamically create collections based on the resolutions available in your library.
+The `resolution` Default Collection File is used to dynamically create collections based on the resolutions available in your library.

 ![](../images/resolution.png)